-The battery pack is designed for easy removal and can be recharged in a safe area in 8 hours or less.
-The indicator also contains an auto shutoff to power off the indicator when not in use.
-An optional battery charger is available from RLWS.
+The battery pack is designed for easy removal and can be recharged in a safe area in eight hours or less.
+The indicator also contains a programmable auto shutoff to power off the indicator when not in use.

-All wiring must be done by qualified personnel and meet all appropriate safety and NEC electrical codes as noted on RLWS Control Drawing 33476.
+All wiring must be done by qualified personnel and meet all appropriate safety and NEC electrical codes as noted on Condec Control Drawing 33476.